Celebrate that special occasion with a permanent inscription on hand-crafted wooden artefact. Such items will be unique to both giver and recipient.

 The LETTERING is incised (i.e. actually cuts into the surface) by burning and is thus permanent.
 It is NOT just applied to the surface and will not wash off.
 The most suitable timbers for lettering are dense and smooth.
 I find sycamore is excellent; beech, cherry and other fruit woods are OK.
-I use ONLY native British hardwoods and NO TROPICAL or IMPORTED TIMBERS.
+I only used native British hardwoods and NO TROPICAL or IMPORTED TIMBERS.

-Most of the inscribed dishes shown were made from 2 inch (50 mm) thick sycamore.
-I can turn up to 24” (610mm) diameter as a ‘regular’ item - but please check the size of your table!
+Most of the inscribed dishes shown on this website were made from 2 inch (50 mm) thick sycamore.
+I turned up to 24” (610mm) diameter as a ‘regular’ item - but please check the size of your table!
 Larger sizes than this are possible but expensive.